nsncowan/work-life-planner/PROJECT_NOTES.md

 ## brainstorm

+- convert timeslots to timeblocks with all data exept 'time' set to null.
+- the end goal is to make everything a 'timeblock', but with null fields depending on source and destination.

 - within 'initial-day-data', set up an array of

 - maybe populate a blank day with timeslot objects (with property for time, and property for TB data (initially set to null) )